Alyssa and Ilan

 Ramit Sethi: [00:37:03] Ilan and Alyssa love to talk about each other as if they know exactly what the other person is thinking.
 And this is common in couples, especially long-term relationships.
 The problem is that it’s clear that they often don’t know what the other person is thinking.
 And that’s when you get mistaken assumptions.

-Ramit Sethi: [00:37:23] Melissa, is that your understanding that Ilan agreed to what you want to do with the chef?
+Ramit Sethi: [00:37:23] Alyssa, is that your understanding that Ilan agreed to what you want to do with the chef?

-Alyssa: [00:37:32] We did agree, and I was nervous that you would change your mind, because we had a huge fight over it before.
-So, it’s a sensitive topic, but my understanding that I have your support.
+Alyssa: [00:37:32] We did agree, and I was nervous that you would change your mind because we had a huge fight over it before.
+So, it’s a sensitive topic, but am I understanding that I have your support?

-Ilan: [00:38:22] The other person that I said it.
+Ilan: [00:38:22] Another person, because I said it.
 I said, as long as that person is not a professional person, because first of all, he’s going to ask to be paid over the top, more expensive than everybody else, double or triple per hour.

 Ilan: [00:39:09] Whatever you need to do, just do it.
 Okay?